 When should you opt for dedicated server hosting?

 When you own a large business or an e-commerce website, it makes sense to opt for a dedicated server because this option allows you to fully customize the server to suit your business needs.
 You can enjoy unlimited resources like disk space and bandwidth without worrying that these may be used up by other co-users.
-Dedicated hosting can be unmanaged, fully managed or semi-managed (where you need to recruit experienced and qualified IT personnel to troubleshoot technical issues).
+Dedicated hosting can be unmanaged, fully managed cloud or semi-managed (where you need to recruit experienced and qualified IT personnel to troubleshoot technical issues).
 When you do not have enough IT expertise, it is better to choose managed hosting where the client has its own dedicated server for its exclusive use but the hosting provider handles all server-related modifications.

 This shows that both dedicated server hosting and VPS hosting are excellent options for businesses in search of reliable hosting plans for their websites.
 However, the right time to opt for either depends primarily on your budget and business requirements.
 If you find that your business is making enough money to afford dedicated or VPS hosting packages, it may be a good idea to make the transition to handle greater volumes of traffic.
 Most importantly, both these options will offer you greater reliability, higher uptime and better security.
 The last advantage is especially crucial, because in shared hosting, your site become very vulnerable to malware and hacking since you share the server space with other sites.